moadavou/product-preview-card-component/README.md

 ### Useful resources

 - [How to plan your HTML (1): Product Preview Card](https://fedmentor.dev/posts/html-plan-product-preview/) - This article goes through the steps to complete this challenge with accessibility in mind.
+- [Video tutorial on one way to tackle this challenge](https://youtu.be/B2WL6KkqhLQ?si=XE2p7ou9dBkipU5f) - After completing the challenge, I reviewed Kevin Powell's solution.
+I enjoy reviewing code from more experienced developers to learn different approaches and techniques.

 ## Author